solidjs/solid-docs/WRITING.md

 #### Asides

 Asides serve as callout boxes in Solid's documentation.
-They represent a section of the document that is related to the content surrounding the aside; they are contextual.
+They represent a section of the document that is related to the content surrounding the aside, but not directly relevant to the page.
 They work well with explaining how Solid differs from other popular frameworks, referring to other points in the documentation, or serving as a tangential note.
 We ask that you use them sparingly.

-To use an aside, you must first import the correct component.
+1. To use an aside, you must first import the correct component.
-To do so, use the following command in your terminal.
+2. Use the following command in your terminal.
 (Remember to be in the cloned Solid repo directory.)

 `import { Aside } from ~/components/configurable/Aside`

-Once you have the Aside component imported, simply follow the below example for how to add one to your document.
+3. Once you have the Aside component imported, simply follow the below example for how to add one to your document.

 ```
 <Aside>